 Laughter is like a windshield wiper, it doesn’t stop the rain but allows us to keep going. – Gérard Jugnot

-Being done with my candidacy exam, having Thursday and Friday of school cancelled, watching a video of a cat with its head stuck in a yogurt container, I can’t help laughing.
+Being done with my candidacy exam, having Thursday and Friday of school cancelled, watching a video of a cat with its head stuck in a plastic cup, I can’t help laughing.

 And it feels good.
 Laughing always feels so good.